clanda/pradagit/readme.txt

 check probleam
 please tell me changes with cached oh my god this version have a bug. so possible make do revert.
+Have good fun,today.
+I make a remote repo-github.a